joomla-projects/joomla-cypress/README.md

 To import and load the additional Cypress custom commands you will typically extend the `cypress/support/index.js` file:
 ```
+// Add attachFile() command, which is used in installExtensionFromFileUpload()
+import 'cypress-file-upload';

-// Register additional Cypress custom commands from npm module 'joomla-cypress'
+// Register Joomla Cypress custom commands from npm module 'joomla-cypress'
 import { registerCommands } from "joomla-cypress";
-// To have attachFile() which is used in installExtensionFromFileUpload()
-import 'cypress-file-upload';
 registerCommands();
 ```